-6.3 In concluding this year's review of the Council's governance arrangements a small number of improvements have been identified to strengthen our governance framework.
+5.3 In concluding this year's review of the Council's governance arrangements a small number of improvements have been identified to strengthen our governance framework.
 These are listed in the table below.
 An action plan to address these matters will be produced and this will be subject to regular monitoring by the Council's Accounts and Audit Committee as appropriate.
 The aim is to conclude these matters during the 2023/24 financial year.

-Issue No. Issue Identified Source of Evidence Summary of Action Proposed 1 Statement of Accounts 2021/22 still to be signed off by External Audit Final Statement of Accounts Complete the necessary work required for the External Audit review 2 Council Asset Register to be updated to reflect changes to the de minimis limit for the Council so that all assets are included in the Register, including any changes from sales or transfers.
-Asset Register External Audit reports Complete the necessary work required for the External Audit review 3 Refresh of the Council's Strategic Risk Register is overdue Strategic Risk Register approved by Accounts & Audit Committee.
+lssue No. Issue Identified Source of Evidence Summary of Action Proposed 1 Statement of Accounts 2021/22 still to be signed off by External Audit Final Statement of Accounts Complete the necessary work required to satisfy the External Auditors 2 Council Asset Register to be updated to reflect changes to the de minimis limit for the Council and any changes from sales or transfers.
+Asset Register External Audit reports Complete the necessary work required to satisfy the External Auditors 3 Refresh of the Council's Strategic Risk Register is overdue Strategic Risk Register approved by Accounts & Audit Committee.
 SRR managed and monitored via Pentana.
 The SRR has been reformatted and redeveloped and is now complete.
-This will be presented to Accounts & Audit Committee 25th July Regular reviews of SRR undertaken and reported to AAC 2023 for endorsement to submit to Council for approval.
+This will be presented to Accounts & Audit Committee 25 th July lssue No. Issue Identified Source of Evidence Summary of Action Proposed Regular reviews of SRR undertaken and reported to AAC 2023 for endorsement to submit to Council for approval.
 The SRR will then be uploaded into Pentana for management and reporting efficiencies.
 4 Complaints monitoring and reporting system inefficient and isolated within individual services.
 A centralised system requires full development and rollout to provide assurance of control overall Jadu system fully developed and launched.
-KPI reports automated (DIR 1 - % of complaints handled within less than 15 working days) A centralised complaints logging and reporting system has been developed and will be launched for use to all departments on 3rd July 2023, following training being held 22/06/2023.
+KPI reports automated (DIR 1 - % of complaints handled within less than 15 working days) A centralised complaints logging and reporting system has been developed and will be launched for use to all departments on 3 rd July 2023, following training being held 22/06/2023.
 5 Recruitment / staff vacancies remain an issue in some areas Management Assurance Statements Services looking at in house training and staff development from Apprenticeships or Graduate trainees.
-6 Financial authorisation levels Reviewed Financial Procedure Rules To review and update the Financial Procedure Rules and processes

-Issue No. Issue Identified Source of Evidence Summary of Action Proposed 7 Ability to complete all financial statutory returns in a timely manner Management Assurance Statements Staff training, recruitment and retention will bring greater knowledge and efficiency each year but further staff resources would help timely completion.
-8 Ensure Medium Term Financial Plan addresses the shortfall in funding identified in future years and formalises savings plans.
+6 Financial authorisation levels Reviewed Financial Procedure Rules To review and update the Financial Procedure Rules and processes 7 Ability to complete all financial statutory returns in a timely manner Management Assurance Statements Staff training and recruitment 8 Ensure Medium Term Financial Plan addresses the shortfall in funding identified in future years and formalises savings plans.
 MTFP Budget planning Savings plans Financial stability / sustainability A programme of work has been established to continue look for savings in the short, medium and long term to address the financial risks facing the Council.

-6.4 We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
+5.4 We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
 We are satisfied that these steps will address the need for improvements that have been identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.